Attack on Custodial Centres: Over 3,000 fleeing inmates still at large

-The Nigeria Correctional Service NCoS said it is on the trail of over 3,000 inmates who are still at large having escaped during the various attacks on its custodial centres in the year 2021.
+The Nigeria Correctional Service NCoS said it was on the trail of over 3,000 inmates who were still at large having escaped during the various attacks on its custodial centres in the year 2021.

 Several custodial centres from Oyo, Owerri to Jos and others were attacked by violent terror gangs in the last 12 months with thousands of inmates escaping their cells.
 However, the Service, in collaboration with sister agencies had rearrested many of those who initially escaped.